Will Ferrell: Personal life

 In August 2000, Ferrell married Swedish actress Viveca Paulin, whom he met in 1995 at an acting class.
-They live in New York City and also Orange County, California, and have three sons, born in 2004, 2006, and 2010.
+They live in New York City and Orange County, California, and have three sons, born in 2004, 2006, and 2010.

 At USC, Ferrell was a member of Delta Tau Delta fraternity and is now an active alumnus.
 Ferrell has worked with former head coach Pete Carroll to do motivational stunts for the players during the season.

-Ferrell has participated in marathons including the Boston, New York, and the Stockholm marathons.
-He also raises money for charity, including his Scholarships for Cancer Survivors campaign through a micro-donations fundraising platform.
+Ferrell has run multiple marathons, including the Boston, New York, and Stockholm marathons.
+He also raises money for charity, including his Scholarships for Cancer Survivors campaign, through a micro-donations fundraising platform.

 In 2007, Autograph magazine named Ferrell the worst celebrity autographer.
 Its editor stated: "What's so frustrating about Will Ferrell being the worst autograph signer this past year is that he used to be so nice to fans and collectors and a great signer.
 What makes him so bad is that he'll taunt people asking for his autograph."
 In response, Ferrell stated: "I don't know how I got on the list.
 I sign a lot of autographs."
 He has, however, admitted to taunting autograph-seekers: "I do.
 I really do.
 I'm like, 'How badly do you want this autograph?'
 'Are you sure?'
 'You say you're my biggest fan, really, prove it.'
 I'll do things like that.
 They have to earn it."